vkahlon/prototypes/README.md

 ### prototypes
 Prototypes for current projects or future projects.
-In progress, learning Gatsby, Next.js and GraphQl
+In progress, learning NextJs